 Keep in mind when you write about something that gets a lot of media coverage as it’s certainly possible that you will have your work linked to in mass in the days after an article goes viral.
 I have many posts from Albanian newspapers after they covered an article of mine with giving me a link.
 These should be whitelisted.

-Usually when I google it, I look the title of the website.
+Usually when I google a link, I look the title of the website.
 I don’t write about animals or sayings in other languages, so when my keywords are within the title of a page from a website about sayings in another language, it’s very suspicious.
 Think about what kind of websites that you would expect to link to you.

-I often consider it a a bit of red flag when a website that is sending a lot links to mine only has a http://.
+I often consider it a bit of red flag when a website that is sending a lot of links to mine only has a http://.
 Given that Google prioritizes https://, it’s often a bit suspicious combined with the other factors discussed here.
 To be fair, some blogs aren’t https:// and that’s okay.
 However, for more professional sounding URLs, it makes me evaluate a link more in detail.
 Don’t spam solely on this basis.

 Links to the same specific pages from suspicious websites.
 I have two articles that have been targeted for negative SEO attacks.
 I tend to be more careful in evaluating any links from websites that I don’t recognize as a result.
 That said, some also link to my homepage.

 One of the big red flags of a negative SEO link is that they’ll be including your keywords in the title and/or the anchor text.
 In many cases, it’s just garbage on the page and a way for people to give you terrible backlinks.